 When using a Cisco Meraki MX Security Appliance to create an IPsec VPN to a non-Meraki peer, multiple options are available for customizing the parameters of that VPN connection.
 For more information on site-to-site VPN functionality, please refer to our security appliance documentation.
 This article will specifically cover the options available when customizing IPsec parameters for a peer.

-Site-to-site VPN settings are managed from the Configure > Site-to-site VPN page, and 3rd-party peers are located in the Organization-wide settings section.
+Site-to-site VPN settings are managed on the Security & SD-WAN > Configure > Site-to-site VPN page, and 3rd-party peers are located in the Organization-wide settings section.
 When configuring a peer, the IPsec policies column will indicate what parameters are currently configured, and can be clicked on for additional detail.
 Below is an example peer with the default policy.

 To change the IPsec policies for a peer, click on the link in that column, which indicates the current settings.
 In the window that appears, a number of options are available.